 The people of this land are artists & musicians, quick talking and quick thinking, they take their work seriously.
 Some community art centres only use traditional paints made from bark & ochre, others allow the use of acrylics to paint bright beautiful powerful images of plants, silhouettes and landscapes to be used in ceremony.
-My painting of the bush tucker tomato symbolises my journey and was still wet when I purchased it from the artist Jowelee Malay at the Broome market, I cradled it on my knee for many miles along the dusty red earth roads waiting for it to dry.
+This painting of the Bush Tucker Tomato symbolises my journey and was still wet when I purchased it from artist Jowelee Malay at the Broome market, I cradled it on my knee for many miles along the dusty red earth roads waiting for it to dry.

 The Kimberley has a monsoonal climate with distinct wet and dry seasons.
 The wet summer from December unto March brings on the main flush of growth, this is a time when much of the country becomes impassible by road.
 The dry is virtually a drought with no rainfall between June & September.
 Many Kimberley plants have an important place in the culture of the Aboriginal people as a food source, to make implements or to indicate a change in the season.
 The rainforest consists of thousands of small patches of deciduous monsoon vine thickets embedded in savannah woodland.
 These isolated vine thickets are rich in many plants that enclose their seeds in bright-coloured soft fruits which are eaten and dispersed readily by birds, different colours attracting different birds.

-Delma Cox was my first teacher, the grandmother at Gnylmarung aboriginal community on the Dampier Peninsular – she is an amazing fisherwoman and during the time we camped on her land she generously introduced me to her bush tucker orchard so that I could begin to identify the various plant species.
+Delma Cox, my first teacher, is the grandmother at Gnylmarung aboriginal community on the Dampier Peninsular – she is an amazing fisherwoman and during the time we camped on her land she generously introduced me to her bush tucker orchard so that I could begin to identify the various plant species.

 The five-petal Desert Rose, or Native Hibiscus, Vinkis plant was chosen by KSGAC (Kimberley Stolen Generation Aboriginal Corporation) to symbolise the scattering of the Stolen Generations and their resilience to the eugenic policies of Australia.
 This Stolen Generation flower was adopted because it is found widely across Australia and it is a survivor.
 Its colour denotes compassion and spiritual healing.